bhartiy/learnsellacious/pages/35.global-configurations/shippment/docs.md

 When choose shipping selection as Seller Wise:
 **Select shipping in Product** : Choose whether to allow selecting Shipping rules in Product.

+**Shipping Rule Slabs By Import**: Choose whether you want to import shipping rule slabs using CSV import.
+If disabled, you will be able to set them manually in the grid provided and country, state, zip filtering will not be available.

 **Shipment allowed to**:
 Choose specific locations which are allowed as billing address. leave all four boxes below blank to allow all locations.A larger geographical location selected covers its sub-regions automatically.
 <br>**Ship to countries**: The billing address is according to the countries.